TRADITIONAL ACADEMIC PAPERS, REPORTS, EVENTS

 This one-day symposium explored the current—and changing—role of creative disciplines in bringing urban communities together, driving conversations, and nurturing senses of place.
 Through a combination of presentations, provocations and a workshop, the program reflected on the growing interest in presenting art outside of the gallery/museum context, examining the opportunities and implications of complex interdisciplinary relationships between art, landscape architecture, urban planning and the social sciences, as they redefine the role of public art in the move towards people-centred place-making.
 With backgrounds ranging from digital design to sculpture, urban planning, and performance studies, presenters explored how sharing creative and innovative research in the arts can contribute to learning, civic debate, placemaking and community engagement.

-Dr. Quentin Stevens, RMIT University, Architecture and Urban
+KEYNOTE: Dr. Quentin Stevens, RMIT University, Architecture and Urban

 Design Urban play: a dialogue between people and environments